Refinitiv/refinitiv-ui/documents/src/pages/build-app/bundling-configuration.md

 -->

 # Bundling Configuration
 EF elements are Web Component.
 They can be used with JavaScript frameworks or without a framework.
-This guideline provides how you can use EF elements with bundling tool.
+This guideline provides how you can use EF elements with a bundling tool.

 ## Vite
-[Vite](https://vitejs.dev/) is a built tool for javascript and typescript project.
-It is very fast and provides a lot of features with minimum configuration to getting start with.
+[Vite](https://vitejs.dev/) is a build tool for javascript and typescript projects.
+It is very fast and provides a lot of features with minimum configuration to get started with.

 Create a new project and install Vite.